cloudfoundry/routing-release/README.md

 UAA needs to be configured with correct hostname so that routing components can contact it.
 If you are using the manifest generation scripts for cf-release on BOSH Lite, the following properties have been enabled by default.
+However, if you override the `zones.internal.hostnames` property yourself, make sure to include `uaa.service.cf.internal` in your stub.

 ```
 properties: